Last Updated on November 8, 2021

 Christmas is a festival that brings the whole family together, and if you are planning to take yours on Christmas vacation, Milwaukee, Wisconsin, is the town you should consider.
 During December, every street is lighted up in the colors of Christmas.
-One of the well-known places in the city where you get to experience Christmas’s true feeling is in Henery Vilas zoo, as the whole area gets makeover by holiday lights.
-You can visit the craft market place or take your kids on a zoo train tour.
+One of the well-known places in the city where you get to experience Christmas’s true feeling is in Henery Vilas Zoo, as the whole area gets a makeover with Christmas light displays.
+You can visit the craft marketplace or take your kids on a zoo train tour.
 Thousands of illuminating lights transform the zoo into a winter wonderland.

 One of the things to do in Milwaukee in winter is to spend your holidays in the historic third ward.
 You can get all your holiday shopping done from the locally owned shops.
 Some of the unique Christmas gifts you can find for your family and friends are available at great prices.
 Town’s favorite holiday shops, such as Mrs. Claus and her live reindeer and Jolly’s outdoor gingerbread house, are present in the third ward.
 Also, if you want to grab a picture with a Santa, you can get it clicked outside the Jolly’s gingerbread house as Santa is waiting for you on the bench. got tired with all the strolling and fun activities, take a breather by sipping the hot chocolate and coffee from local cafes.

 Contributed by Paulina of Paulina on the Road

 San Antonio Christmas Lights